-6 Discussion & Perspective
+6. Discussion & Perspective

-An insight, not only from our formalization, is that annotations are more expressive than a physical separation: annotations are able to implement more fine grained extensions [26], e.g., statements in the middle of a method, parameters, or even arbitrary tokens.
-In contrast, most approaches for a physical separation provide coarse-grained mechanisms, like method refinements.
-A refactoring that can transform any possible annotation (any sequence of characters can be annotated) appears not worth pursuing.
-Even if such refactoring was found, the effort for its implementation and the complexity of the generated code (that has to be implemented with coarse grained mechanisms like method refinements by using workarounds like preliminary refactorings) would render such approach infeasible.
+An insight, confirmed by this formalization, is that annotations are more expressive than a physical separation: Annotations are able to implement more fine grained extensions, e.g., statements in the middle of a method, parameters, or even arbitrary tokens [26].
+In contrast, most approaches for a physical separation provide coarse-grained mechanisms like method refinements.
+A refactoring that can transform any possible annotation, such that any sequence of characters can be annotated, appears not worth pursuing.
+Even if we found such a refactoring, the effort for its implementation and the complexity of the generated code (that has to be implemented with coarse grained mechanisms like method refinements by using workarounds like preliminary refactorings) would render such approach infeasible.
 However, as we have shown, we can define refactorings and prove them complete if we limit the expressiveness of annotations to 'disciplined' annotations.

-Formally, 'disciplined' annotations reduce the expressiveness of a virtual separation, nevertheless, it has often even been discussed as beneficial regarding readability.
-According to studies by Ernst et al. [21], Baxter and Mehlich [11], and Vittek [47] in practice most annotations are already in a disciplined form (66-85%), and developers typically strive for disciplined annotations ("The reaction of most staff to this kind of trick is first, horror, and then second, to insist on removing the trick from the source."
-[11]).
-Unless there is a policy that forbids to change legacy code, disciplined annotations are not significantly limiting: according to Baxter and Mehlich refactoring annotated legacy annotations into disciplined annotations for 50K LOC of C code can be done within few hours [11].
+Formally, 'disciplined' annotations reduce the expressiveness of a virtual separation.
+Nevertheless, this approach has often even been discussed as beneficial regarding readability.
+According to studies by Ernst et al. [21], Baxter and Mehlich [12], and Vittek [47] in practice most annotations are already in a disciplined form (66-85%), and developers typically strive for disciplined annotations ("The reaction of most staff to this kind of trick is first, horror, and then second, to insist on removing the trick from the source."
+[12]).
+Unless there is a policy that forbids to change legacy code, disciplined annotations are not significantly limiting: According to Baxter and Mehlich refactoring annotated legacy annotations into disciplined annotations for 50K LOC of C code can be done within few hours [12].

-Nevertheless, the question remains: which kind of annotations and which kind of language constructs from physical separation should be supported?
-For example, should we allow to annotate parameters?
-Or should we consider quantification mechanisms from contemporary aspect-oriented languages [34]?
+Nevertheless, the question remains: Which kind of annotations and which kind of language constructs from physical separation should be supported?
+For example, should we allow annotating parameters?
+Or should we consider quantification mechanisms from contemporary aspect-oriented languages [35]?
 As usual there is a balance between complexity, readability, and effort for implementing refactorings.
-Especially evaluations regarding source code complexity and readability require empirical evaluation, which is still missing [6].
-In our work, we decided to support a sound set of language constructs, guided by (a) capabilities of AHEAD and similar tools and (b) by our experience of frequently used constructs from earlier projects [26, 2].
+Especially evaluation regarding source code complexity and readability requires empirical studies, which are still missing [7].
+In our work, we decided to support a sound set of language constructs, guided by (a) capabilities of AHEAD, Feature-House, and similar tools and (b) by our experience with frequently used constructs from earlier projects [26, 2].

 With LJ^{AR}, we have demonstrated that (within the limitations of 'disciplined' annotations) both virtual and physical separation can express the same programs.
-This allows us to leverage previous comparisons that pointed our respective advantages of both approaches and use a combination of both.
-For example, regarding SPL adoption, annotations are considered to be quicker and less risky, but physical separation is considered to be better suited for long term development and maintenance [16, 24].
+This allows us to leverage previous comparisons that pointed out respective advantages of both approaches and use a combination of both.
+For example, regarding SPL adoption, annotations are considered to be quicker and less risky, but physical separation is considered to be better suited for long term development and maintenance [17, 24].
 By supporting both representations and being able to refactor between them, we can start with a virtual separation and gradually refactor toward an physical separation, thus combining both advantages and lowering the adoption barrier.

 Another point worth mentioning is that some refactorings require workarounds or boilerplate code (e.g., complex feature expressions or generated statements, methods, classes), which may have a negative impact on readability.
-There will always be implementations that are better readable in the one or the other representation.
+There will always be implementations that are more readable in the one or the other representation.
 Again, the benefit of automated refactorings is that we can have both representations and the developer can decide which one to use for each task.